WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-10-Build-the-tester-mindset-by-asking-is-this-a-bug.markdown

 The behavior in DoesQA might be indicating no more than what we might expect out of any other end to end UI automation coding langauge.

+> When whether a behavior is a bug or not is uncertain, it is good
+> to understand the reason why it might not be a bug.
+Try to represent
+> that argument as best you can, as fairly as possible.

 How do you rationalize the whether it is a bug or not?
 --------------------------------------------------------
 The only thing you can do is make a decision, and from the testing perspective, we provide information so the people responsible for that information can make an informed choice.
 There are some points to consider:

+> Collect some of the following information and present it in the testing report
+> - __product requirements__: refer or repeat the relative requirement, and explain how or if the behavior is a direct violation
+> - __marketing literature, demo material, documentation__: if the product is released, there will likely be something, if it has not, this might be a chance to change up the literature before release if the behavior is something you intend to ship
+> - __try same thing in a competing product__: is the experience similar, better, worse, completely different in the competition?
+Sometimes this information makes a very compelling case for the decision
+> - __find examples of end user behavior__: support forums, user groups, articles, customers you have existing relationships with, sales and market representatives, support staff.. any of these may have more perspective, information that could help frame the report better

 - Does the product intend for the behavior to be different than reported?
 Does what you reported violate an intended requirement?
 - Does the behavior reported match or violate claims made about the product?
 Some of these claims might be specific, some of them might be subtle and nuanced.
 - Do we know how end users are likely to use the product and what they would expect in this situation?
 - Does the behavior present a problem, for example the ways the end user might workaround it, that the business would want to avoid?
+- Is there a similar behavior in a competing product, and what does it look like?

 Violating a requirement, an intended behavior, is usually a good indication what you found will be determined a bug.
 That is usually easy, and unusual the team will decide otherwise, but they might.